 By starting with cabinets, you essentially create a footprint you’ll have to stick to during future renovations.
 Additionally, you’ll have to cut your flooring to fit around the base cabinets, which makes installation more expensive and time-consuming.
 Built-in appliances will be trapped in place as long as you have this flooring.
 You’re basically cornering them with your flooring material, making switching built-ins much harder.
 Of course, you can purchase appliances that aren’t built in to solve this issue.

-As you can see, there are pros and cons to each installation order, though there are more risks if go floors first.
+As you can see, there are pros and cons to each installation order, though there are more risks if you install floors first.
 For this reason, carefully consider the materials you chose, what appliances you have and your future renovation plans when making a decision.
 If you’re working with a contractor, ask which method he or she typically uses.